Computational neuroscience: Single-neuron modeling

 Even a single neuron has complex biophysical characteristics and can perform computations (e.g.).
 Hodgkin and Huxley's original model only employed two voltage-sensitive currents (Voltage sensitive ion channels are glycoprotein molecules which extend through the lipid bilayer, allowing ions to traverse under certain conditions through the axolemma), the fast-acting sodium and the inward-rectifying potassium.
 Though successful in predicting the timing and qualitative features of the action potential, it nevertheless failed to predict a number of important features such as adaptation and shunting.
 Scientists now believe that there are a wide variety of voltage-sensitive currents, and the implications of the differing dynamics, modulations, and sensitivity of these currents is an important topic of computational neuroscience.

 The computational functions of complex dendrites are also under intense investigation.
 There is a large body of literature regarding how different currents interact with geometric properties of neurons.

-Some models are also tracking biochemical pathways at very small scales such as dendritic spines or synaptic clefts.